 4. Rushing in and Out: Bright Shades of Red and Yellow

 Yellow and Red are the most widely used colors in logos as they are the easiest colors to see.
 Both these colors elevate the heart rate and blood pressure of the customers and create an exciting emotion, which makes them eat fast and leave.
+Thus, red and yellow are the most popular restaurant interior colors.
 Most of the fast food and QSR restaurants have either red or yellow walls or have accessories such as mugs, cups of the same color on the table.
 These colors are only advisable for the places which have a high footfall and want the customers to leave fast.
-McDonald's and KFC are the classic examples of fast food restaurants making use of color psychology on customers.
+McDonald’s and KFC are the classic examples of fast food restaurants making use of color psychology on customers.

-5. Letting them stay: Warmer Shades of Red, Orange, Brown
+5. Making them Stay: Warmer Shades of Red, Orange, Brown